ArcticTexan/personal-projects/Game of Life/README.md

 - Rule based evolution

 ## Future Improvements
-- Allow custom game states to start with using an interactive GUI
+- Allow custom game states to start with using an interactive GUI for now such edits must be made within the script